 And he’s not done yet.

-Since March 2012, Gomez estimates he’s helped at least 1,500 people get on the bone marrow registry.
+Since March 2012, Gomez estimates he’s helped at least 1,500 people get listed on the national bone marrow registry.

 “Mark found a match, and that’s huge motivation to continue,” Gomez said, “to build the registry – get it to where it’s second nature for every military member to have an opportunity to register at every PHA (periodic health assessment) – to get the word out.”